difference between ribeye and prime rib

 Prime rib, on the other hand, is a different cut of meat altogether.
 Prime rib refers to a roast that is cut from the primal rib section of beef.
 It is typically a bone-in roast that is well-marbled with fat.
 Prime rib is typically roasted in the oven and served in thick slices, with the center being medium-rare to medium in temperature.
 Because it is a roast, prime rib is cooked using moist heat methods like roasting or slow cooking.

-See also difference between put and patch
+See also difference between logistics vs supply chain management

 Key Differences between Ribeye and Prime Rib